hdready/autorun-cpulimit/README.md

 ## Requirements

 The script works on OS X because that's the platform where it is developed.
-It requires CPUlimit, which is available via [Homebrew](http://brew.sh).
+It requires `CPUlimit`, which is available via [Homebrew](http://brew.sh).

 CPUlimit can also be [downloaded and installed manually](https://github.com/opsengine/cpulimit).